mertzjames/go-seekr/README.md

 # go-seekr

-A simple Go based tool for scanning repositories for leaked secrets
+A simple Go based tool for scanning repositories for leaked secrets.